Trendyol/stove/docs/how-to-write-tests/Application-Aware/Spring-Boot/index.md

 # Testing a Spring Boot Application

-Spring-Boot applications tend to have an entry point.
-This is usually a `main` function that starts application with the given configuration.

-[Here](https://github.com/Trendyol/stove4k/tree/main/examples/spring-example) you can jump immediately to the example application.
+[Here](https://github.com/Trendyol/stove4k/tree/main/examples/spring-example) you can jump immediately to the Spring example application.

 You need to add the Stove-Spring dependency to be able to write e2e tests for the Spring application.